DeepakZunzunkar/RxjsDemo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Promise

+  1. it is not part of angular or rxjs , its javascript part
+  2. is is used in asynchronous programming , it is only async
+  3. returns single value
+	 - resolve (Yes)
+	 - reject (No)

+	 # definate and indefinate --means when we call service we will get specfic data or may be not i.e resolve or reject
+	 # then / catch / finally
+	  : "then" - if promise resolve then what to do next "catch" - if promise fail then what to do next

+Note : execute the code line by line and when asych call occurs ,execute that code in background and execute remaining code line by line of   same page